What to eat corn flakes with. Contraindications for use

 • corn flakes - 100 g;

-Fruit cut into cubes.
-Then the ingredients should be laid out in the creamer in layers in the following sequence:
+Cut the fruit into cubes.
+Then the ingredients should be placed in the bowl in layers in the following sequence:

 • yogurt;